 Watch video: How to set up Nikon Webcam Utility

-However, the built-in cameras on laptops aren’t known for their image quality.
-You could always pick up one of the best webcams, but with Nikon Webcam Utility you can use your existing camera and take more control over your image.
-You can take full advantage of fast glass by creating a shallow depth of field, squeeze the whole family into the frame using a wide-angle lens, or use your camera’s Picture Controls as snazzy filters.
+You can take full advantage of fast glass to create a shallow depth of field and shoot in low light, squeeze the whole family into the frame using a wide-angle lens, or use your camera’s Picture Controls as snazzy filters.

 When it comes to connecting to your computer you have two options.
 You can use the USB cable that came with your camera, or pair a HDMI cable with a third-party video capture device.
 The latter will produce better quality video, but for casual users, the former will be perfectly fine.

-Keep an eye on your camera’s temperature as Nikon states that it “may rise… after periods of extended use.”
+Just make sure to keep an eye on your camera’s temperature, as Nikon states that it “may rise… after periods of extended use.”
 We’d suggest using a fully charged battery, too, as Live View will drain power fast.
 The Nikon Z5 can be powered via USB-C, which makes it super handy for long sessions.

 Step by step: Nikon Webcam Utility